dbashford/mimosa/README.md

 ## Roadmap

+ * No write mode.
+Just compilation with notifications, coffee/jshinting.
  * Stylus, LESS compilers
  * Example templates beyond the one provided
  * Proper life cycle for compilation which should allow for easier plugging in of new steps/compilers, etc